vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 Port Scanning
 =============

 Port scanning provides a large amount of information on open services and possible exploits that target these services.
-Three options: Unicornscan, nmap, netcat (when nmap is not available).
+Common port scanning software include: Unicornscan, nmap, netcat (when nmap is not available).

+**thank masscan**

 Unicornscan
 -----------

-A port scanner that utilizes its own userland TCP/IP stack, which allows it to run a asynchronous scans.
-Faster than nmap and can scan 65,535 ports in a relatively shorter time frame.
+A port scanner that utilizes its own userland TCP/IP stack, which allows it to run asynchronous scans.
+It can scan 65,535 ports in a relatively shorter time frame (faster than nmap).

 ::

    unicornscan [options] X.X.X.X/YY:S-E
      -i, --interface : interface name, like eth0 or fxp1, not normally required -m, --mode : scan mode, tcp (syn) scan is default, U for udp T for tcp \`sf' for tcp connect scan and A for arp for -mT you can also specify tcp flags following the T like -mTsFpU for example that would send tcp syn packets with (NO Syn\|FIN\|NO Push\|URG)
-     Address ranges are cidr like 1.2.3.4/8 for all of 1.?.?.?, if you omit the cidr mask then /32 is implied.
+     Address ranges are in cidr notation like 1.2.3.4/8 for all of 1.?.?.?, if you omit the cidr mask /32 is implied.
-     Port ranges are like 1-4096 with 53 only scanning one port, a for all 65k and p for 1-1024
+     Port ranges are like 1-4096 with 53 only scanning one port, **a** for all 65k and p for 1-1024

-    example: unicornscan 192.168.1.5:1-4000 gateway:a would scan port 1 - 4000 for 192.168.1.5 and all 65K ports for gateway.
+    example: unicornscan 192.168.1.5:1-4000 gateway:a would scan port 1 - 4000 for 192.168.1.5 and all 65K ports for the host named gateway.

 Nmap
 -----